Top 20 Safe Investments with High Returns

 Best For: Investors just starting out looking for a way to diversify without having to research individual bonds.
 These funds are also great for cash flow investors.

 The only risk associated with municipal bonds is in the event of default.
-When the bond issuer defaults or is unable to make income or principle payments, you may lose a portion or all of your investment.
+When the bond issuer defaults or is unable to make income or principal payments, you may lose a portion or all of your investment.
 While cities and states rarely go bankrupt, it can happen.
-However, it’s an extremely safe investment with fairly high returns.
+However, many consider municipal bonds an extremely good choice for safe investments with high returns.

 For this reason, owning several bonds within a municipal fund is a great way to spread potential risk and diversify.
 Investors also have the flexibility to sell or buy shares every business day, making municipal bonds another highly liquid investment.